aze5/golden-square-module/challenges/lib/recipes/includes_string_design.md

 ## 2. Method Signature

-includes_string(text) will split a string into an array and use the array#include? method to check if the pattern is included in text
+includes_string(text) will  use string#include? method to check if the pattern is included in text

 method name:
 includes_string(text)